Origin of relations between Cowra and Japan

 The Cowra Japanese Garden and Cultural Centre is open every day except Christmas Day between 8.30am to 5.00pm.

-Families - $35.00 - Two Adults and up to three school aged children
+Families - $40.00- Two Adults and school age children all living at the same address

 Audio guides are available for hire at $3.00 per handset and provide detailed information on all aspects of the design of the garden, architecture and movable cultural heritage.